jw35/acp_lobby_screen/widgets.md

 It's assumed that some web application provides the lobby screens themselves.
-It is further assumes that this application maintains a database that records which panels should appear on which screens, and which widgits should appear on panel, along with their positioning, size, and required parameters.
-The same widgit can appear more than once on a particular panel (presumably with different parameters).
+It is further assumes that this application maintains a database that records which panels should appear on which screens, and which widgets should appear on panel, along with their positioning, size, and required parameters.
+The same widget can appear more than once on a particular panel (presumably with different parameters).